-The PhD program in applied economics is small and focused, specializing in industrial organization, competition policy, and regulatory economics and labor economics.
+The PhD program in economics is small and focused, specializing in industrial organization, competition policy, and regulatory economics and labor economics.

 Students entering the doctoral program with a Master's degree in economics, please see Economics PhD—Advanced Entry.

 Students entering the doctoral program with a bachelor’s degree will take four master’s-level core classes (16 semester hours), three doctoral-level core classes (12 semester hours), two classes in each of two doctoral fields (16 semester hours), and one elective (4 semester hours), for a total program requirement of 48 semester hours.
 Core courses at the master’s and doctoral level are focused on developing an advanced theoretical and quantitative foundation (Macroeconomic Theory, Microeconomic Theory, and Applied Econometrics).
 The remainder of the course work is focused on the sophisticated application of analytical tools in the chosen field of concentration.

 PhD students are expected to take three classes per semester as necessary to meet the degree's course work requirements in the minimum number of semesters.

 Two Qualifying Examinations—Macroeconomics and Microeconomics

 Qualifying examinations are required upon completion of Macroeconomics 2 and Microeconomics 2.
 Students must receive a minimum grade of B– in the associated theory class to sit for its exam.
 Students are given a maximum of two attempts to pass each exam to continue in the program.
 Failure to sit for an exam at the appropriate time without prior consent of the graduate program director will result in an automatic fail on that exam.

 One Field Comprehensive Examination